openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Note that alternatives to the above approaches are being actively discussed in other industry and standards organizations.

-# Metadata {#metadata}
+# Authorization Server Metadata {#as_metadata_parameters}

-This specification introduces additional metadata to enable Client and AS to determine the verifiable presentation and verifiable credential formats, proof types and algorithms to be used in a protocol exchange.
+This specification introduces additional AS metadata to enable Client and AS to determine credential formats, proof types and algorithms to be used in a protocol exchange.

-## Authorization Server Metadata {#as_metadata_parameters}

-### Additional Authorization Server Metadata parameters
+## Additional Authorization Server Metadata parameters

 This specification defines new server metadata parameters according to [@!RFC8414].